Winslow United F.C.: Formation and early years (1891–1898)

 The club's first recorded match took place on 31 October 1891, when Winslow defeated Granborough 3–1 on the Flower Show Field, lent by local landowner T. P. Willis.
 The original team colours were dark blue and white.
-Some sources suggest 1890 as the founding year, but contemporary records and the Football Club History Database list 1891 as the official year.

-The club quickly became a community fixture.
-For example, a match on 4 February 1893 raised funds to distribute a hundredweight of coal to thirty needy families.

 The current name, Winslow United F.C., was adopted at the start of the 1895–96 season, following the merger of Winslow Town and the junior club Winslow Rovers.

-The club became a founding member of the Buckingham & District League and also competed in the Aylesbury & District League Division I by 1897–98.
-Regional league participation included the North Bucks & District League before joining the South Midlands League in 1968.
+Winslow became a founding member of the Buckingham & District League and later competed in regional competitions including the Aylesbury & District League and the North Bucks & District League before joining the South Midlands League in 1968.

-Golden era: 1970s–1980s
+South Midlands League era

+The 1970s saw Winslow establish itself as one of the stronger clubs in regional football.

-The 1970s marked the club’s most successful period.
-Under manager John Webster, Winslow United won the South Midlands League Division One title in 1974–75 and finished runners-up in the Premier Division the following season.
+Under manager John Webster, the club won the South Midlands League Division One title in 1974–75, recording 24 wins from 34 league matches.
+The following season Winslow finished runners-up in the South Midlands League Premier Division.

+The club remained in the Premier Division for much of the remainder of the 1970s and 1980s.

-In the 1983–84 season, Winslow reached the Second Round Proper of the FA Vase, defeating Ware and Royston Town before narrowly losing to Tiptree United.
-This remains one of the club’s strongest national cup performances.
+In the 1983–84 season, Winslow reached the Second Round Proper of the FA Vase.
+The club defeated Ware and Royston Town before losing to Tiptree United.
+This remained one of the club's best performances in a national cup competition.

+Decline and rebuilding

-Throughout the late 1970s and 1980s, Winslow regularly finished in the top five of the South Midlands League Premier Division, cementing its reputation as one of Buckinghamshire’s most consistent non-league sides.
+Winslow experienced a difficult period during the late 1980s and early 1990s.
+The club finished bottom of the South Midlands League Premier Division in 1990–91 and was relegated at the end of the following season.

-Challenges and rebuilding

-By 1991–92, Winslow United were relegated after recording only two league wins that season.

-Following league restructuring in the early 2000s, the club competed in Division Two of the newly formed Spartan South Midlands Football League.
-Winslow finished runners-up in 2003–04 and won the Anagram Records Trophy in 2004–05.
+Following changes to the structure of non-League football, Winslow competed in the Spartan South Midlands Football League and its predecessor competitions.

+The club subsequently experienced a number of difficult seasons, including a 1998–99 campaign in which it finished 21st of 22 clubs in the Spartan South Midlands League Senior Division.

+Winslow returned to more competitive form during the early 2000s, including a second-place finish in the Spartan South Midlands League Division Two in 2003–04.

+Withdrawal from senior football

-In 2009–10, senior sides were temporarily withdrawn to focus on youth development, maintaining U18, U17, and U16 squads through Winslow United Juniors F.C..
+At the end of the 2008–09 season, senior football was temporarily withdrawn as the club concentrated on developing its youth structure through Winslow United Juniors.

-Return to senior football

-Senior football returned in the 2010–11 season, beginning a period of gradual rebuilding and community growth.
-Winslow United’s partnership with Winslow United Juniors expanded youth participation from under-7s to under-16s and strengthened ties between local schools, families, and the club.
+The club's senior side returned for the 2010–11 season, entering the Spartan South Midlands League Division Two.

+Winslow subsequently rebuilt its senior structure while maintaining links with its youth teams.

+Return to the upper levels of the Spartan South Midlands League

+Winslow recorded a series of strong finishes during the late 2010s.

+The club finished third in the Spartan South Midlands League Division One in both 2017–18 and 2018–19.
+The 2017–18 campaign saw Winslow score 127 league goals.

+The 2019–20 and 2020–21 seasons were both abandoned due to COVID before completion, with Winslow occupying competitive positions in the league at the time of abandonment.

+Winslow again finished third in Division One in 2021–22, recording 25 wins and 104 goals.